kognetiks/kognetiks-chatbot/readme.txt

 🎨 **Personalize with Custom Avatars!** Enhance user engagement with avatars that suit your site's personality.
 Navigate to the plugin settings, choose your avatar, and enjoy a unique touch of creativity.
 New screenshots available!

+🚀 Now you can drive traffic to specific pages with customizable buttons offering direct links to your site content.
+For example, you could link directly to a contact form or email address.

 🤖 **Why Choose Chatbot ChatGPT?**

 * Intuitive & Human-like Interactions: Powered by OpenAI's Large Language Model (LLM) API, ChatGPT uses natural language processing to engage with users in a conversational manner.